Generating and Adapting to Diverse Ad-Hoc Cooperation Agents in Hanabi: Behavioral Features

-MAP-Elites requires us to select one or more \textit{behavior metrics} that induce a \textit{behavior space} and serve as coordinates to locate any agent in that space.

-We then need to \textit{discretize} this space, which defines \textit{niches} where all agents have all behavior metrics within a certain range.

-Finally, we use some optimization protocol, such as evolutionary search, to simultaneously search for individuals with as high fitness as possible within each niche.
-This is done by keeping an archive of \textit{elites} of each niche, representing the best agent found so far within that niche, then comparing a newly evaluated candidate's fitness with the fitness of the elite in the same niche as the candidate.

-We chose the following behavioral metrics as dimensions of the behavior space in Hanabi: \begin{itemize} \item \textbf{Information per Play (IPP):} whenever an agent plays a card, we verify whether it knows its color and/or rank.
+We defined the following behavioral features for Hanabi: \begin{itemize} \item \textbf{Information per Play (IPP):} whenever an agent plays a card, we verify whether it knows its color and/or rank.
 Each of these is considered one piece of information.
+The verification takes into account both positive and negative facts implied by hints (e.g. a hint of Red implies all other cards to be non-Red) but, for simplification, does not take into account facts that can be deduced through a process of elimination by looking at the discard pile and other players' hands.

 We count how many pieces of information the agent knows (either 0, 1 or 2) for each card that is played, then average this value across all played cards.
 Finally, we divide by 2 to get a number between 0 and 1.
-An agent scoring 1 in this dimension only plays cards that are fully known (both color and rank), whereas an agent scoring zero would only play cards it knows nothing about. \item \textbf{Communicativeness:} defined as the fraction of time an agent will choose to give a hint if a hint token available at the start of the turn.
+An agent scoring 1 in this dimension only plays cards that are fully known (both color and rank), whereas an agent scoring zero would only play cards it knows nothing about.

+\item \textbf{Communicativeness:} defined as the fraction of time an agent will choose to give a hint if a hint token is available at the start of the turn.
 An agent scoring 1 in this dimension would always give a hint if possible, being fully communicative, while an agent scoring 0 would never give any hints.

 \end{itemize}